ovlii/p1/README.md

 ## Details for teaching team
 No login required.

-I have added some of the course links so i can access them from this website easily.

 ## Outside code
-I have used the web templates from <http://www.html5webtemplates.co.uk>.
+I have used PureCSS and made some modifications to the layout and CSS.